How To Avoid Paying Taxes in 2025

 Each year, usually in October or November, the Internal Revenue Service (IRS) reviews the contribution limits for 401(k) plans, individual retirement accounts (IRAs), and other retirement savings vehicles.

-- The general limit on total employer and employee contributions for 2024 is $69,000 ($76,500 with catch-up).
-This number is up from $66,000 ($73,500 with catch-up) in 2023.
+- The general limit on total employer and employee contributions for 2025 is $70,000, and with catch-up contributions for those aged 50 and over, the limit is $77,500

 Open A Health Savings Account